PD-Mera/Dogs-Cats-Classification/README.md

-# Image Classification Task
+# Dogs and Cats Classification

-This repo build a classification pipeline and example for dogs and cats classification
+This repo build a classification pipeline for dogs and cats classification

 ## Dependencies and Installation